 - pensions, annuities and social security benefits

-- any payment received after the end of the tax year.
+- any payment received after the December 31st of the tax year.

-If you spend part of a day either over international water, in the United States (or in Cuba while breaking the embargo), this day wouldn’t count towards the 330 days.
+If you spend part of a day either over international water or in the United States (or in Cuba while breaking the embargo), this day wouldn’t count towards the 330 days.
 Two exceptions do exist for: